 If you’re looking at your bank balance and you’ve realised there’s little chance you can buy your own car right now, there is an alternative… borrow a car!
 Or more specifically, borrow your parent’s car.
 Marmalade’s Named Young Driver Insurance was designed to help new drivers at this awkward stage of your driving journey – when you’ve passed your test and want all the freedom, but don’t have the money for your own set of wheels just yet.

 After passing your test, it’s good to try and work out how much you’ll need to use a car.
 If it’s for a long daily commute, or if you’re working awkward hours, then getting a car of your own and having an annual insurance policy in your name may be the best option, as you’ll have full flexibility to use it as and when it needed – this is where our Black Box Insurance is a great option!

-If you won’t need to use the car much or need to use it for short periods each day, then looking to share your parent’s car can be a great option.
-After all, there’s little point in buying and running a car full time if you’re not going to get the most out of it.
+If you won’t need to use the car much or need to use it for short periods each day, then looking to share your parent’s car, car sharing insurance can be a great option.
+After all, there’s little point in buying and running a car full-time if you’re not going to get the most out of it.

 How much will the insurance cost?